markaplet/byop/README.md

 With so many parkour maps available for download, I decided to make it work with most maps, then added some additional features to make a whole parkour system out of it.

-## Parkour System
+## Build Your Own Parkour (BYOP) System

 This collection of functions does not build a parkour course structure for you.
 I guess you can say it's a BYOP (Build Your Own Parkour) system.
+Hence the name...
 Here is what it does:

 * Provides a multiplayer scoring system
 * Adds checkpoint system when players make a successful jump
 * Teleportation of player on failed jumps
 * Reset level mechanic should players get stuck for any reason
 * Uses spawn eggs to mark the start and end points of the map
+* Uses spawn eggs to mark effect areas (Jump, Speed, Blindness)
-* Optionally can apply common player buffs to prevent damage to player or map
+* Optionally apply common player buffs to prevent damage to players or map (regeneration, weakness, etc)
 * It works well with most downloadable parkour maps
 * Can be used with any parkour map with slight modifications
 * Functions to completly uninstall system from world